andreashlarsen/Shape2SAS/README.md

 [Back to Table of contents](#table-of-contents)

 ### The compare script
 The `compare.py` script compares results from calculated shape2sas models, using the output files.
-Inputs are given in the table below, or by typing `python compare.py -h`
+Inputs are given in the table below, or by typing `shape2sas-compare -h`

 for usage, see [Example 4](#example-4-several-models).